-Buying a frozen bird ahead of time so you don’t have to contend with the Thanksgiving rush is always smart.
+Buying a frozen bird ahead of time so you don’t have to contend with the Thanksgiving rush is always a good move.
 Since thawed turkey only keeps for one or two days in the fridge, it's best to keep your turkey frozen until it's nearly time to cook.
 In an effort to keep your Thanksgiving prep running as smoothly as possible, we’re prepared a guide on how long you need to thaw your bird based on its size.

 Whether it’s your first time handling the turkey, or you just need a refresher from last year, here’s everything you need to know to ensure your bird is ready for the oven on Thanksgiving Day.